BHFock/git-cl/docs/tutorial.md

 - Wanting to break down a messy working directory into logical units
 - Staging or committing changes by intent rather than file

 Changelists are stored in a local metadata file (`.git/cl.json`) inside your repo.
-They're not versioned or shared — meaning they’re lightweight and personal, like sticky notes on your working copy.
+They're not versioned or shared.

 ## How changelists fit into Git workflows